poutinedev/timeular-cli/README.md

 `[startDate]` needs to be in a YYYY-MM-DD format.

 This will not show any time entries that have not been flagged by an `@` mention.
 For my purposes, this is useful, because I only need to clock time that I have flagged to Jira issues.
+It will bunch all non-mentioned time into "non-billable"

 Example output: